-To maintain a High-Performance Culture, the Company must ensure the continued development and advancement of its people.
-Strategic talent reviews and succession planning occur on a planned cadence annually - globally and across all business areas.
-The Company continues to provide opportunities for the Company's employees to grow their careers, with approximately half of open management positions filled internally during fiscal year 2022.
+To maintain a High-Performance Culture, the Company must ensure the continued development and advancement of its employees.
+The Company has adopted a continual improvement approach to talent development, working to support employees' growth while defining the skills and capabilities the organization will need in future years.
+To assess current enterprise capabilities and define future needs, strategic talent reviews and succession planning occur on a planned cadence annually - globally and across all business areas.
+The Company continues to provide opportunities for its employees to grow their careers, with approximately half of open management positions filled internally during fiscal year 2023.

-The Company believes that high performance is an outcome of a person's ability to change, adapt, and grow their capabilities throughout their career.
-The Company emphasizes real-life, real-time learning that enables a person to meet the demands of challenging and changing work and focuses on reinforcing key principles that are designed to support an individual's effectiveness in his or her current job and in their future development.
+The Company believes that high performance is an outcome of an employee's ability to change, adapt, and grow their capabilities throughout their career.
+This talent development approach includes self and multi-rater assessments, functional and leadership competency models, providing employees a personalized approach to their development planning and skill acquisition.
+The Company emphasizes real-life, real-time learning that enables each employee to meet the demands of challenging and changing work and focuses on reinforcing key principles that are designed to support an individual's effectiveness in his or her current job and in their future development.
 The Company provides technical and leadership training to employees, customers and suppliers who work for or with the Company's products and services.

-In particular, the Company's focus on employee development has been structured over the last several years through programs designed to imbed essential skills and reinforce strategic goals that are aligned to the Company's culture, including:
+The Company's focus on employee development has been structured over the last several years through programs designed to imbed essential skills with employees and reinforce strategic goals aligning with the Company's culture, including:

-- Digital Transformation: In support of Company's growth strategy, the Company is investing in developing digital leadership with personalized and targeted training programs designed to create digitally capable leaders, salespersons and technicians. - Diversity and Inclusion: The Company has developed a structured diversity and inclusion training continuum across the levels and stages of individuals' careers to develop and align employees with the Company's diversity and inclusion strategy and values. - Organizational Health: The Company regularly assesses its progress using an Organizational Health Index survey and develops annual health plans comprised of priority initiatives to drive key behaviors and practices that is informed by the survey's results.
-These plans are specifically tailored for each business unit and regularly assessed during the year, with managers accountable for introducing and teaching new skills or toolsets to their teams.
+- Digital Transformation: In support of Company's growth strategy, the Company is investing in developing digital leadership with personalized and targeted training programs designed to create digitally capable leaders, salespersons, engineers and technicians. - Diversity and Inclusion: The Company has developed a structured diversity and inclusion training curriculum across the levels and stages of individuals' careers to develop and align employees with the Company's diversity and inclusion strategy and values.
+In fiscal year 2023, the Company expanded the diversity curriculum, adding new training programs to develop careers of under-represented talent and a toolkit for managers to guide their self-led inclusion efforts. - Organizational Engagement: The Company periodically measures the engagement of its employees using a quarterly pulse survey.
+In fiscal 2023, the survey was launched and conducted three times.
+The engagement survey provides managers with their own data dashboard to view their own engagement results and can be utilized by managers at all levels to understand how to improve the Company's culture and employee engagement.
+Managers are provided with resources to interpret their results and plan their actions following each survey.

-In fiscal 2022, the Company offered a robust curriculum of over 232,000 learning activities available to employees, consisting of videos, courses, e-learning, documentation, articles and books, including over 4,000 active (in person or virtual) learning courses.
-In fiscal 2022, over 1.25 million learning activities were completed by approximately 93,000 employees.
-The total learning hours consumed by employees was 1.02 million hours, averaging almost 11 hours per employee including time invested in formal learning and standard time invested in self-paced reading or video consumption.
+In fiscal 2023, the Company offered a robust curriculum of over 197,000 activities that were completed by employees, consisting of videos, courses, e-learning, documentation, articles and books, including over 4,000 active (in person or virtual) learning courses.
+In fiscal 2023, over 1.26 million learning activities were completed by approximately 86,300 employees.
+The total learning hours consumed by employees was 1.22 million hours, averaging almost 14 hours per employee including time invested in formal learning and standard time invested in self-paced reading or video consumption.